5 Year Forecast for the Housing Market

 • with more business activity, business borrowing, and more jobs, more Americans will rejoin the workforce with better pay

-• bankruptcies will have cleared out much of the uncompetitive businesses or they’re bought out
+• bankruptcies will have cleared out much of the uncompetitive businesses, or they’re bought out

-• US grows its leadership in AI and microchips
+• US grows its leadership in AI and microchips creating big costs savings for large companies

 • China’s economy fails creating much lower prices for imports

-• Corporations have lots of cash and will be cautious for the next 12 months, and then begin to open up in 2024
+• Corporations have lots of cash and will be cautious for the next 12 months, and then begin to open up in 2025

 • AI and automation are cutting costs and will make a big contribution to GDP in the next 5 years